 Black Diamond is reputed for its range of quality chalk products.
 At first, there was White Gold loose chalk.
 Later on, the company patented an innovative hyper absorbent compound, Upsalite, which led to Pure Gold and Black Gold.

 Conversely, with the success of liquid chalk among climbers, especially in gyms, BD released these products in a liquid version.
 And that’s how Liquid White gold came about.

 The top liquid chalks are the ones that last the longest, provide impeccable grip, and give the best value.
 There are other notable differences between products.
 For example, how long they take to dry and how suitable they are for sensitive skins.

-This review assesses how well Black Diamond Liquid Gold performs on all these criteria.
+In this review, I will assess how well Black Diamond Liquid Gold performs on all these criteria.

 Attributes and Performance

 Liquid White Gold comes in a 150-ml plastic tube, an average amount compared to competitors.
 One drawback of the package design is that it lacks any way to attach to a carabiner.
 As a result, if you want to carry it on a route, you can’t simply clip it to your harness.